-- avoiding conception
+- Avoiding conception

-- attempted natural conception, involving a known risk to the health of the future child
+- Attempted natural conception, involving a known risk to the health of the future child

-- attempted natural conception, and pregnancy termination if the fetus is found to be affected by the condition following prenatal diagnosis
+- Attempted natural conception, and pregnancy termination if the fetus is found to be affected by the condition following prenatal diagnosis

-- using donated gametes or embryos in an attempt to conceive an unaffected child.
+- Using donated gametes or embryos in an attempt to conceive an unaffected child

 For many people, termination following prenatal diagnosis is either unacceptable or less preferable because of:

-- ethical concerns based on beliefs about the moral status of the fetus
+- Ethical concerns based on beliefs about the moral status of the fetus

-- emotional trauma associated with a termination following a much desired pregnancy
+- Emotional trauma associated with a termination following a much desired pregnancy

-- health risks associated with possible repeated terminations.
+- Health risks associated with possible repeated terminations

-PGD can only be used in conjunction with IVF.
-Despite the relatively wide acceptance of PGD in the clinical arena, it remains a technically demanding procedure.
-PGD involves the use of highly technical molecular biology techniques, and the error rates can be anywhere from 5-22%.
-While PGD is diagnostically reliable, we still advise our patients to undergo prenatal diagnosis to ensure that the pre-implantation diagnosis is accurate, and to test for any abnormalities not screened for during PGD.
+Both techniques can only be used in conjunction with IVF.
+Despite the relatively wide acceptance of PGD/PGS in the clinical arena, it remains a technically demanding procedure.
+PGD involves the use of highly technical molecular biology techniques.
+Fortunately the error rates are likely to be less than 2%.
+While PGD/PGS is diagnostically reliable, we still advise all patients to undergo prenatal diagnosis (amniocentesis or CVS) to ensure that the pre-implantation diagnosis is accurate, and to test for any abnormalities not screened for during PGD.

 Discarding affected embryos

-PGD involves making a decision about the fate of affected embryos prior to pregnancy, at a very early stage of development.
+PGD/PGS involves making a decision about the fate of affected embryos prior to pregnancy, at a very early stage of development.
 This is in contrast to prenatal diagnosis, which requires a decision to be made about terminating an existing pregnancy, at a much later stage.
 For many people, discarding embryos is likely to be ethically less problematic than terminating a fetus.
-For others, both abortion and PGD may be unacceptable.
+For others, both abortion and PGD/PGS may be unacceptable.

 PGD for Human Leukocyte Antigen tissue typing